oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_instance_actions_module.rst

 - For *action=add_master_nodes*, increases the size (scales out) of a cluster by adding master nodes.
 The added master nodes will have the same shape and will have the same amount of attached block storage as other master nodes in the cluster.
 - For *action=add_utility_nodes*, increases the size (scales out) of a cluster by adding utility nodes.
 The added utility nodes will have the same shape and will have the same amount of attached block storage as other utility nodes in the cluster.
 - For *action=add_worker_nodes*, increases the size (scales out) a cluster by adding worker nodes(data/compute).
 The added worker nodes will have the same shape and will have the same amount of attached block storage as other worker nodes in the cluster.
+- For *action=certificate_service_info*, a list of services and their certificate details.
 - For *action=change_compartment*, moves a Big Data Service cluster into a different compartment.
 - For *action=change_shape*, changes the size of a cluster by scaling up or scaling down the nodes.
 Nodes are scaled up or down by changing the shapes of all the nodes of the same type to the next larger or smaller shape.
 The node types are master, utility, worker, and Cloud SQL.
 Only nodes with VM-STANDARD shapes can be scaled.
+- For *action=disable_certificate*, disabling TLS/SSL for various ODH services running on the BDS cluster.
+- For *action=enable_certificate*, configuring TLS/SSL for various ODH services running on the BDS cluster.
 - For *action=execute_bootstrap_script*, execute bootstrap script.
 - For *action=get_os_patch_details*, get the details of an os patch
 - For *action=install_os_patch*, install an os patch on a cluster